Eye Movement Integration Therapy

 Participants I have worked with report very impressive results with Type 1 trauma on the day.
 Many only needed 1 or 2 sessions to resolve their issue, while Type 2 trauma might need more work, typically up to 8 sessions.

 I use EMI as part of ongoing therapy with some of my clients (see next section).
 I have noticed that clients with Type 2 trauma who were stuck became more able to move again and able to dis-identify from their traumatised inner parts, creating a “Unifying Centre”, a more objective inner part that helps them to realise that healing is possible and “only” parts of them were damaged, not their whole being.
 It also seems to help them to learn to care for the hurt parts instead of being identified with them.

 Studies conclude that overall improvement in Type 1 and Type 2 trauma lies between approximately 50 to 85%.

 Sessions & Fees

 This neuro-therapy is supported either side with psychotherapy of approximately six sessions.
 Prior to the last psychotherapy session, the first – and possibly only – Eye Movement Integration session takes 1.5 – 2 hours and costs £120.
 Second and subsequent sessions are around 1 hour and costs £60.
 (In many cases only one session of EMI is required).

 I offer lower cost therapy for those on reduced income.

 See tiered fee structure in About Therapy Sessions.

 Sessions are available Monday to Friday all day, or Saturday mornings.
-If you would like to book an initial session please contact my practice in Dudley.
+If you would like to book an initial session please contact me.